 Many have grown used to the state’s reputation as a sort of lesser alternative to New York; it certainly isn’t thought of among many as a vacation destination unto itself.
 In this regard though, New Jersey is somewhat underrated, and when it comes to Atlantic City, there’s a lot to love about it.

 This may counter some narratives you might have seen about Atlantic City in recent years.
 The story has typically become one of a city in financial ruin, struggling to retain its status as a center for entertainment and recreation.

 Not so long ago, this was an accurate depiction, but now the city is experiencing, if not a dramatic revival, at least a gradual recovery.
-People are recognizing the appeal of its beaches, most of the main resorts have weathered the worst of the city’s economic downturn, and some long-closed attractions are even opening back up.
-Just recently in fact, news broke of an Atlantic City skatepark reopening after two years of inactivity!
+People recognize the appeal of its beaches, most of the leading resorts have weathered the worst of the city’s economic downturn, and some long-closed attractions are even opening back up.
+Just recently, in fact, news broke of an Atlantic City skatepark reopening after two years of inactivity!

 It’s unclear exactly what’s driven this slow revival, and in cases like that of the skatepark, it may be a one-off.
 However, it’s hard not to look to the city’s gaming industry as having played a role in numerous businesses getting back on track (even the skatepark got some help from some of the local casinos, in fact).

 After the brick-and-mortar casino properties in town struggled, an online gaming industry emerged.
 Now, the whole of New Jersey has a vast, legal, and regulated gaming business that generates millions and millions of dollars in revenue.
 Some of this revenue, as well as the tourist activity and general attention it has brought about, has helped to revive Atlantic City itself, and with it some of those same brick-and-mortar resorts.